aashari/nodejs-geocoding/README.md

 ## Installation

-This package is distributed via GitHub Packages.
-To install it, follow these steps:
+This package is distributed via npm.
+To install it, simply run:

-**Install the package** using npm:

 ```bash
 npm install @aashari/nodejs-geocoding